 Data stored in the BEAR Archive will be archived to tape for a reasonable length of time (with the minimum period agreed at the point of archiving with the PI) and will only be accessible upon an application for restoration by an appropriate person.

 The solution uses an enterprise class ‘data protection platform’ (software) and tape storage media.
-It has been created to be highly resilient with data duplicated between two data centres to minimize the risk of data loss.
-Tapes are periodically and automatically cycled and re-written to maintain the integrity of the data.
-The use of tape provides a low-cost storage media for long term retention of data.
+It has been created to be fault tolerant, with data duplicated between two data centres to minimise the risk of data loss.
+Tapes are periodically and automatically verified to help maintain the integrity of the data.
+All tape media is encrypted as data is written to the tape.
+The use of tape media provides a low-cost storage medium for long term retention of data.

 How to Apply for the Archive

-- Under ‘Request Details’, please describe which folder needs to be archived from your Research Data Store (see further information below)
+- Under 'Request Details' describe which folder needs to be archived from your Research Data Store.